aariasgonz21/json-example/README.md

 ## Description
-Practice touching react again and playing around with rendering json data. <br>
+This was to practice react again and playing around with rendering json data. <br>
-Have add/subtract buttons to play around with state & props again.
+Have add/subtract buttons to also play around with state & props again.

 ## How to Run
 Run with 'npm start'